 Is your business listed on online directory sites like Yelp, DoorDash, or Houzz?
 Many of these platforms enable businesses to create and promote coupons, special deals, or coupon codes.
 For example, a local restaurant that uses DoorDash might offer a free dessert with the purchase of an entree to incentivize users to choose their restaurant over alternatives.

 When competing with many rivals for customers’ attention and purchases, having positive reviews is key in informing purchasing decisions.
-Whether you’re looking to get more reviews on your Google Business Profile page (formerly known as Google My Business) for higher ranking in local search or you want more reviews on your Amazon product listings to generate more sales, coupon ads are a great way to get more reviews.
+Whether you’re looking to get more reviews on Google to rank higher in local searches or you want more reviews on your Amazon product listings to generate more sales, coupon ads are a great way to do so.

 RetailMeNot is a huge digital coupon marketplace.
 Unlike the other websites we’ve listed so far, RetailMeNot is not typically used for local searches.
 Instead, it’s used by retail chains and websites (big and small) to share coupon codes.

 A fun thing about RetailMeNot is that users can directly add coupon codes to the site.
-While most people coming to the site are looking for a coupon for a specific business, it’s another way to help increase your brand’s visibility.
+While most people visiting the site are looking for a coupon for a specific business, it’s another way to help increase your brand’s visibility.

 Customers often abandon their carts without the intention of doing so.
 They either got distracted, forgot about it, or found the process complicated.
 Deploying abandoned cart email offers like those in the coupon examples below is a powerful tactic to bring these customers back to complete their purchases.

-One of the most popular ways to deploy a coupon ad campaign is through email marketing.
-It allows you to send emails to your contact list while giving them a reason to open your email.
+One of the most popular ways to deploy a coupon ad campaign is through permission-based email marketing.
+It allows you to send emails to your contacts and gives them a reason to open your email.
 In return, people are happy to see your business’ name show up in their inbox, which creates a positive brand image and keeps your business top of mind.
 Don’t forget to include a hint about your offer in your email’s subject line to increase open rates.

 Extending an offer based on the total value of the customer’s purchase is an effective upselling technique that encourages your customer to spend more.
 Minimum purchase discounts increase your average order size.
-For example, Crocs gives customers a $20 discount for orders over $100 or more.
-Another common way to do this is by offering free shipping for certain order minimums.
+For example, Crocs gives customers a $20 discount for orders over $100.
+Another common way to do this is to offer free shipping for certain order minimums.